Either you've come across swim spas in your hunt for the perfect hot tub, or you're looking for ways to elevate your current level of fitness.

-Continue reading to learn about swim spa pricing, popular brands, and situations where they really are worth the money.
+We're here to explain swim spa pricing, popular brands, and situations where they really are worth the money.

 Should I Buy A Swim Spa?

-There is plenty to consider before buying a swim spa.
-Let's take a closer look at these factors to help you decide if they are a good investment for you.
+There are a few aspects to consider before buying a swim spa.
+Let's take a closer look at these factors to help you decide whether or not they're a smart investment for you.

 What Is A Swim Spa?

 A swim spa is a cross between a pool and a spa or hot tub.
-Swim spas have a small swimming pool area with powerful jets to create a current for swimming, so creating an endless pool.
+Swim spas, also referred to as endless pools, have a small swimming pool area with powerful jets which create a current for swimming.

-Most swim spas feature therapy seats where you can relax and enjoy a soothing massage.
-More expensive swim spa models often have separate sections, so a pool zone and a spa area.
+The higher priced swim spas feature powerfully jetted therapy seats where you can fully relax and enjoy a soothing massage after a hard swim, or just after a hard day at the office.
+These highest-end swim spa models feature two separate sections; a pool zone and a hot tub area.

 How Much Does A Swim Spa Cost?

 You can pick up a basic swim spa for as little as $7,000 to $15,000.
-These may not be as efficient as higher-end models and end up having a higher running cost in the long term.
+While the lower upfront cost can be enticing, these are typically not as efficient as higher-end models and can end up having a higher running cost in the long term.

-The purchase price of a high-end swim spa can get quite staggering, at $26,000 to $40,000 plus.
-These models tend to be larger, which is an advantage when it comes to exercising.
-They also have a higher top speed for the swim current, and offer features such as separate sections with independent temperature controls, so you get all the hydrotherapy benefits of a hot tub as well.
+The purchase price of a high-end swim spa can get quite staggering.
+Expect to pay from $26,000 to $40,000 plus.
+These models tend to be larger and have a higher swim current top speed, both major advantages for the exercise-minded consumer.
+Separate sections with independent temperature controls are a feature you'll be able to opt for in this price range, allowing you to have all the hydrotherapy benefits of a hot tub as well.

 What Are The Alternatives To A Swim Spa?

-If you primarily enjoy swimming laps then a lap pool is a suitable alternative.
+If you have enough backyard space and primarily enjoy swimming laps, then a lap pool is a suitable alternative.
 These types of pools are usually long and narrow.
-They can be considered for smaller backyards not large enough for traditional pools.

-If you just like to wallow in the water or have a splash around with the kids in the summer months and aren't worried about year-round use, we recommend considering a small pool in your backyard.
+If you just like to wallow in the water or have a splash around with the kids in the summer months, we recommend considering a small pool in your backyard.

 How Much Does A Swim Spa Alternative Cost?

-Swim spas are usually much more expensive than a regular hot tub or spa but much cheaper than a new swimming pool.
+Swim spas are usually much more expensive than regular hot tubs, but much cheaper than new swimming pools.

-To give you a rough idea, traditional hot tubs cost anything from about $3,000 to $16,000 plus depending on size, features, and brand.
+To give you a rough idea, hot tub prices range from about $4,000 to $18,000 plus depending on size, features, and brand.

-The average swim spa is generally much cheaper than a traditional pool.
-A new swimming pool can set up back anything from around $17,000 to $45, 000 plus.
-The cost will vary hugely depending on size and installation costs will be much greater for in-ground pools.
+A new swimming pool costs anywhere from $25,000 to $55,000 plus.
+The cost will vary widely depending on size.
+Construction and installation costs are much greater for in-ground pools.

-There is also generally more maintenance involved with a traditional swimming pool and the ongoing costs of running even a small pool can be anything from $500 to $4,000 per year.
+There is more maintenance involved with a traditional swimming pool and the ongoing costs of running even a small pool ranges from $500 to $2,000 per year.

-Of course, the cheapest swim spa alternative is using public pools, costing only a few dollars.
+Of course, the cheapest swim spa alternatives is to utilize public pools, which only costs a few dollars per visit.

 Need a Hot Tub?